 The thing is, hormones are a tricky breed—so it's different for everyone in how they're affected.
 "There's no one-size-fits-all solution for acne," says Robert Segal, MD, FACC, RPVI, and co-founder of LabFinder.com.
 "While there's no hard scientific evidence to prove that spearmint can cure acne, anecdotally it has possible anti-androgenic effects.
 So drinking spearmint tea could be a natural remedy for many women struggling with hormonal acne."

-If you’re game to try it, his recommendation is to follow your skin cells’ renewal cycle.
-“I’d recommend consuming one to two glasses of spearmint tea for at least 30 days to see how it affects you,” says Dr. Segal.
-“60 to 90 days would be best to get your body used to it.”
+If you're game to try it, Dr. Segal's recommendation is to follow your skin cells' renewal cycle.
+"I'd recommend consuming one to two glasses of spearmint tea for at least 30 days to see how it affects you," he says.
+"60 to 90 days would be best to get your body used to it."

 Of course, even if you don't notice much of an effect on your acne (some Redditors claimed it didn't really work for them), drinking a lot of spearmint tea will at the very least help your complexion via hydration.
 "Perhaps it will be the spearmint improving your skin, or perhaps it will be the fact you’re less likely to reach for a sugary drink now that you're drinking so much tea," he says.
 "In any case, I like the idea of drinking spearmint tea to improve acne because it will also help people personally connect with the notion that everything you consume has a direct effect on your overall health."
 Fair enough.

-If you’re game to try, however, just check with a doctor first—namely because things like birth control and Spironolactone already have an impact on your hormones.
-“If you’re already on acne medication or any medication in general, you should consult your primary care doctor to make sure there are no interactions or contraindications before taking spearmint,” says Dr. Segal.
+If you're about to start sipping on the stuff, though, just be sure to check with a doctor first—namely because things like birth control and Spironolactone already have an impact on your hormones.
+"If you're already on acne medication or any medication in general, you should consult your primary care doctor to make sure there are no interactions or contraindications before taking spearmint," says Dr. Segal.

 Spearmint may not be the end-all, be-all of the hormonal acne problem, but, hey—at least it gets you drinking antioxidants.